 © Danielle Brigida / WWF

-Like many carnivores, lions rely on their strong teeth.
-Lions have three types of teeth, their incisors, their canines to grab and hold onto prey, and their carnassial molars to shear meat.
+Like most carnivores, lions rely on their strong teeth.
+These big cats have three types of teeth: their incisors, their canines (which they use to grab and hold onto prey), and their carnassial molars (which they use to shear meat from bone).
 A lion’s sharp canine teeth can be up to 10 centimeters long!
 They are skilled hunters and play an important role in this ecosystem.

 There are many more mouths of the Mara, taking on all shapes and sizes and feeding off the gifts the landscape offers.
-Living alongside the animals for thousands of years, this landscape has been looked after by the Maasai people.
-They are one of the big reasons why it still exists.
-Some of the road networks in the Mara and the Serengeti were at one-point Maasai routes for grazing.
+This region is stewarded by the Maasai people, who have lived alongside the animals for thousands of years.
+They are one of the main reasons it still exists.
+Some of the road networks in the Mara and the Serengeti were at one point Maasai routes for grazing.
 They continue to play a vital role in protecting and sustaining the Mara as we know it.

 By Danielle Brigida, Senior Director of Wildlife Communications & Strategy at World Wildlife Fund (WWF)